kupehtci/DOCUMENTATION/NETWORKING/VoIP.md

 Other topics are also relative:

-* Sampling
+* <span style="color:LightSeaGreen;">Sampling</span>: converting voice analog signal into digital samples.
-* Equalization
+* <span style="color:LightSeaGreen;">Equalization</span>: enhancing voice quality and constrain not used frequencies.
-* Echo Cancellation
+* <span style="color:LightSeaGreen;">Echo Cancellation</span>: prevent from getting residuals of the own voice back.
-* Encoding
+* <span style="color:LightSeaGreen;">Encoding</span>: translating the raw samples into a compressed format.
-* Voice Activity Detection
+* <span style="color:LightSeaGreen;">Voice Activity Detection</span>: detect the user speech and avoid sending empty packets over the network.
-* Redundancy: If N packets gets lost, the current packet can be used to recover them.
+* <span style="color:LightSeaGreen;">Redundancy</span>: If N packets gets lost, the current packet  extra information about the N previous packets can be used to recover them.
 Use of redundancy affects bandwidth.
-* Packetization: Voice frames before the codec are grouped into packets.
+* <span style="color:LightSeaGreen;">Packetization</span>: Voice frames before the codec are grouped into packets.
 This packets are then transmitted over the IP network.
 More packetization periods are more efficient but introduce delay.
-* Tone detection: looks for particular combination of frequencies in the transmitted signal in order to cut the signaling tones.
+* <span style="color:LightSeaGreen;">Tone detection</span>: looks for particular combination of frequencies in the transmitted signal in order to cut the signaling tones.

 ### VoIP architectures